 Jobboard Finder’s opinion

 Summary: Created by Liviu Dumitraşcu et Daniel Tătar around the turn of the century, eJobs is one of the leading job sites in Romania.
-It receives a steady 2.59 million visits a month, making it one of the top 100 websites visited in Romania.
-Lucky for us, the website is availabl in both English and Romanian.
+It receives a steady 2.05 million visits a month, making it one of the top 85 websites visited in Romania.
+Lucky for us, the website is available in both English and Romanian.
 In 2012, Ringier bought 70% of the shares and in March 2015, they purchased the other 30%, so the job board belongs to the Swiss group now.
-Its success is expressed in numbers on the homepage as well as through the social media: 578 followers on Twitter, 1 929 on Instagram, 290 931 on Facebook, 1 249 on Youtube and finally, 9 482 on Linkedin.
+Its success is expressed through key figures and the social media: 629 followers on Twitter, 5 206 on Instagram, 304 339 on Facebook, 2 340 on Youtube and finally, 9 482 on Linkedin.
 Furthermore, eJobs launched the first salary checker in Romania and it has other partner websites available in the footer.

-Design: The homepage has an orange-ish red hue over the image of a girl with long hair laughing.
+Design: The homepage has changed from an orange-ish red hue over the image of a girl with long hair laughing to a purple background with a woman or man on the side (which changes).
 The rest of the homepage has a very long list of job offers in a grid.
-At the end of the page, the orange colour comes back to advertise the key figures and the app.
 The job offers are very clear and easy to browse.
-They can be sorted by date, relevance or distance and filtered thanks to the search engine (keywords and location) or filters (city, department, industry, career level, level of studies, job type), which appear over the screen (you have to choose them before the results show up).
+They can be sorted by date, relevance or distance and filtered thanks to the search engine (keywords and location) or additional filters (city, department, industry, career level, level of studies, job type).
 Unfortunately,if the job offer is a PDF, it cannot be translated.
-As for the company pages, companies can customise them, or they can rely on eJobs to provide a backdrop of some buildings (difficult to make out where they are though).
+As for the company pages, companies can customise them, or they can rely on eJobs to provide a red backdrop.
 The job offers have expiry dates, which are visible if you open the information on the offer.

 The job board objective: eJobs wants everyone to find the right job.